Amruta-Deo/Spart_website/README.md

+Heya!!
 This is the basic website made using html and css.